On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Introduction

 When the manifold is projective, it is a direct consequence of the work of \cite{HIM}.
-An essential tool in their proof is the results of \cite{BDPP} and \cite{GHS} which states that the canonical bundle of the MRC quotient is pseudo-effective.
+An essential tool in their proof is the results of \cite{BDPP} and \cite{GHS}, which state that the canonical bundle of the MRC quotient is pseudo-effective.
 (The projectivity assumption is also needed to apply the result of \cite{Hor07}.)
 It is conjectured that the results of \cite{BDPP} are still valid in the compact K\"ahler setting.
-However, for the moment, it seems to be far of a reach.
+However, it seems to be far of reach at the moment.

-Our basic observation to treat the compact K\"ahler setting is that assuming the geometric situation remaining unchanged from the projective case to the compact K\"ahler case, the very general fiber of the Albanese morphism of some finite \'etale cover is a rational connected compact K\"ahler manifold.
-However, by the fundamental work of \cite{Cam}, such a very general fiber is necessarily projective.
-Thus we can apply the result of \cite{HIM} to this very general fiber.
-It turns out that the rational connectedness of this very general fiber is equivalent to the projectivity, which is much easier to prove assuming the fundamental group is not ``too big".
+Our basic observation to treat the compact K\"ahler setting is that assuming the geometric situation remaining unchanged from the projective case to the compact K\"ahler case, the very general fibre of the Albanese morphism of some finite \'etale cover is a rational connected compact K\"ahler manifold.
+However, by the fundamental work of \cite{Cam}, such a very general fibre is necessarily projective.
+Thus we can apply the result of \cite{HIM} to this very general fibre.
+It turns out that the rational connectedness of this very general fibre is equivalent to the projectivity, which is much easier to prove assuming that the fundamental group is not ``too big".